stormyninja/steamgriddb-manager/README.md

    - `npm run run` builds and starts the app.
    - `npm run dist` builds, then outputs an installer into the `dist` directory using electron-builder.

+NOTE: I had issues when just trying `npm install`, but the solution for node-gyp issues as listed [here](https://github.com/nodejs/node-gyp/pull/1715#issuecomment-502211967) worked wonders.
+I'm also using my version of node-steamgriddb directly because the npm install maybe hasn't been updated?

 # License
 [MIT](LICENSE.md)